Did you know that the most common knee injury for dogs is a rupture or tear of the cranial cruciate ligament (CCL tear in dogs).

 What is a Cruciate Ligament Injury in Dogs?

-As mentioned, we often hear the term ACL tear or rupture in reference to dogs, but that’s actually incorrect.
+We often hear the term ACL tear or rupture in reference to dogs, but that’s actually incorrect.
 Humans get ACL injuries – tears or ruptures of the anterior cruciate ligament.
 Our dogs, instead, get cranial and caudal cruciate ligament injuries (CCL tears or ruptures).

 One ligament runs from the inside to the outside of the knee joint and the other from the outside to the inside, crossing over each other in the middle.
 (Fun Fact: cruciate means ‘to cross over’).
-In dogs and cats, these ligaments are called the cranial and caudal cruciate ligament.
+In dogs and cats, these ligaments are called the cranial and caudal cruciate ligaments.

 Initial Support for a CCL Injury